 This section provides information on SMU's Basic Group Life Insurance.
 All regular full-time and part-time faculty and staff are eligible for coverage effective on the first day of active employment.
 This benefit is paid in full by SMU.

 This section provides information on SMU's Supplemental Life Insurance.
-Employees can purchase Supplemental Life Insurance for themselves, their spouse or domestic partner, and eligible dependent children.
+Employees can purchase Supplemental Life Insurance for themselves, their spouse, and eligible dependent children.
 Premiums are deducted from the participant's paycheck on a pre-tax basis.

 This section provides information on how participants can purchase SMU's Accidental Death and Dismemberment (AD&D) Insurance.
 Administered by Reliance Standard, the cost of AD&D insurance is paid through payroll deductions on an pre-tax basis.
 The benefit amount the participants receive varies according to the amount of coverage elected and the type of loss incurred.